 For years, it was a common belief that cats could digest normal cow’s milk since they once nursed on their mother’s milk.
 However, most cats are unable to digest dairy, making them lactose-intolerant, which can lead to some serious digestive issues when consumed.

 Dairy products can cause cats to suffer from cramps, excessive gas, upset stomachs, vomiting, and diarrhoea.

 If your feline friend seems fond of cheese, milk, and other dairy items, you might want to reconsider as these are things we definitely should not be feeding our cats.
 Instead, you can opt for lactose-free milk that’s specially made for pets.

 Similar to caffeine, some pet owners that think it’s cute or amusing to allow their pets to consume alcohol.
 This could not be farther from the truth.

 Due to their small size and stature, even the smallest amount of alcohol can cause severe damage to a cat’s brain and liver.

 Consumption of alcohol in felines can lead to life-threatening issues such as coma and death.
-Do not leave alcohol unattended near your cat…ever!
+Therefore, it is crucial that we do not leave alcohol unattended near our cats, ever.